landerlo/fscala19-algapp/README.md

 This will launch VSCode with the patched dotty version The slides are the worsheets in the slides folder.

-VSCode will show a 'Run this worsheet' button on top of each worksheet.
+VSCode will show a 'Run this worksheet' button on top of each worksheet.